adammurdoch/java-peg-tools/README.md

 - Improve error message on mismatched negative lookahead
 - On failure due to unexpected end-of-input rewind back past ignored expressions to report issue
 - On failure to match last element of sequence, report where the sequence started if not on same line
-- Flatten expressions that act on chars and that are grouped for faster matching
+- Flatten expressions that act on chars and that are grouped, for faster matching

 ## Java grammar